marein/php-gaming-website/README.md

 The
 [Connect Four](/code/src/ConnectFour)
 is the "heart of the software".
-It's logic is definitely worth to build a proper [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html).
+Its logic is definitely worth to build a proper [Domain Model](https://martinfowler.com/eaaCatalog/domainModel.html).

 I also use MySQL as a document storage, and store the games as json.

-As the folder structure reveals, this context uses the "Ports And Adapters" architecture.
+As the folder structure reveals, this context uses the "Ports and Adapters" architecture.
 The [Application Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) uses a command and query bus.
 The opposite of this approach is the traditional application service I used in the [User](#user)